 Llew gave a terrible scream and was transformed into the shape of an Eagle.
-He flew away and was not to be seen.
+He flew away and disappeared.

 That night Gronw Pebyr and Blodeuwedd returned to Dinodig and ruled over it so that Dinodig and Penllyn were one.

-The search for Llew and the Englyn of Gwydion
+The search for Llew and the song of Gwydion